- Zipline, hike, bike, and more around Costa Rica's most famous volcano

 In the evening, head to the town of Quepos for dinner to watch the sunset over fresh seafood and cocktails.

 This morning, you'll explore the Damas Island Estuary and mangrove ecosystem on one of the area's most popular tours.
 The mangroves' underwater root system acts as a nursery for thousands of fish and crustaceans and harbors hundreds of unique species of amphibians, reptiles, birds, and mammals.
 You'll weave your way through the natural tunnels and passageways created by the ebb and flow of the river as you discover this fascinating tidal world.

 The unique conditions created by the shifting sediment and saltwater in the mangroves attract various sea animals.
 Look down as you travel to see oysters, sponges, majestic stingrays, baby black-tipped sharks, and large schools of fish among the mangrove roots.
 Don't be surprised if curious white-faced capuchin monkeys hop on board—these charismatic animals love to explore!

 Day 7: Farewell

 If you have a day or two more, you can stay longer at Manuel Antonio National Park.
-Diving, whale watching, whitewater rafting, fishing, sailing, and more are all available near by.
+Diving, whale watching, whitewater rafting, fishing, sailing, and more are all available nearby.
 If not, then it’s time to say “adios” to Costa Rica.
-You can either take a flight from Manuel Antonio to San José, or drive 3.5 hours to San José in time for your departure flight home.
+After breakfast, you'll drive 3.5 hours to San José in time for your departure flight home.

 Ready to Start Planning Your Trip?